sunnysidedenver/swpc_27day/README.md

 Perfomance metrics and visualizations are outputed here.

 ## Background
 The Space Weather Prediction Center produces 27-day geomagnetic (Kp and Ap) and radio (F10.7 cm) forecasts found in [Weekly Highlights and 27-day Forecast](https://www.swpc.noaa.gov/products/weekly-highlights-and-27-day-forecast).
 These forecasts are perishable and are not archived in any database.
-They can only be found in these PDF documents, which are [archived](ftp.swpc.noaa.gov/pub/warehouse/) by year.
+They can only be found in PDF documents, which are [archived](ftp.swpc.noaa.gov/pub/warehouse/) by year.

 *Example 27 Day F10.7 cm Forecast Table found in a "Weekly" PDF file*